zakcali/gpt-oss-gradio-chat/README.md

     demo.launch()

-if you want to serve to everybody connected to internet, then which creates an url for you
+if you want to serve to everybody connected to internet, then:

-    demo.launch(share= True)
+    demo.launch(share= True) //  creates an url for you

 reference: https://www.gradio.app/guides/sharing-your-app